5 Best Pocket Chainsaws 2023 – Reviews & Buying Guide

 But the included wrist straps are tiny and far from comfortable.
 The holes on the chains are too small to fit ropes through though.
 You’ll need to add some D-rings if you want to add ropes to make for a better cutting experience.
 If these had been included, then the Homyall Limb Saw Rope might have been a top contender.

-Still unsure of which pocket chainsaw to buy?
+Still unsure of which manual chain saw to buy?
 Don’t worry, that’s why we wrote this short buyer’s guide.
 Hopefully, it will help you to narrow down the choices and focus on the traits that matter the most.

 Choosing a Pocket Chainsaw

-So, what traits should you prioritize when looking for a pocket chainsaw?
+So, what traits should you prioritize when looking for a hand chain saw?
 After using quite a few of them, we’ve figured out which things make a big difference, and we think those are the places you should focus your attention.

 Pocket chainsaws come in various lengths.
 The average size is about 24 inches, but you can find them as long as 48 inches.
 Why would you choose one over the other?